A quiet prompt before thought friction takes hold.

 MindPreCog shortens that gap.

-It offers a structural option just before thought friction has a chance to grow, and a quiet weekly view of what kept returning.
+It offers a structural option just before thought friction has a chance to grow, and can occasionally notice recurring patterns before they become persistent sources of friction.

 MindPreCog does not try to understand your mind.
-It simply arrives a little earlier — and once in a while, helps you notice what kept returning.
+It simply arrives a little earlier — and sometimes notices a pattern before you do.

 Copyright © 2026 MINDBEBOP — All rights reserved.